Toastdeib/ppl-webapp-api/README.md

     ],
     "championDefeated": [boolean],
-    "championSurveyUrl": [string, only present if championDefeated flag is true], "feedbackSurveyUrl": [string, only present if appropriate based on configs] }
+    "championSurveyUrl": [string, only present if championDefeated flag is true], "feedbackSurveyUrl": [string, only present if appropriate based on configs], "hasBingo": [boolean]
+}
 ```